 Green grass, blue sky – he was alive!
-No-one would find his body pulped over an abbey courtyard after all.
+No one would find his body pulped over an abbey courtyard after all.
 There was wind on his face and dew soaking into the knees of his jeans.
 Even the air carried a fresh citrus scent mixed with the smell of pine, herbs and new mown hay, as though nature herself was rejoicing at his survival.
 He was about to pluck the courage to look around him when there was the unmistakable crunch of boots on grass and a shadow fell over him.
 Suddenly he was gripped by an overwhelming despair and his vision clouded.
-The final thing he saw was the grass sweeping up toward him as his lifeless body plunged forward on to the dew-soaked bank.
+The final thing he saw before his vision blacked out was the grass sweeping up towards him as his lifeless body plunged forward on to the dew-soaked bank.

 Seymour stood, wiped his hands down his corduroy jeans and straightened his pack.
 Not such a bad crossing, he thought.
 This time.
 He looked around.
 The familiar stone circle stood steadfast as it had done for centuries, crowning the tranquil, grassy mound on which he stood.
 He was relieved to have arrived in daylight, though the lengthening shadows cast by the stones suggested there were only a few hours to go before the sun would be setting behind the hills far to the west.

-He looked skywards, shading his eyes from the sun, and tensed.
+He looked skywards, tensing as he shaded his eyes from the sun.
 Something wasn’t quite right.
 He frowned, an inverted ‘V’ creasing the bridge of his nose, as he looked first one way, then another.
 Despite the bright skies, clear but for the occasional fluffy white clouds arcing slowly overhead he knew something was amiss.
 The land was telling him so.
 He didn’t have time to dwell on what troubled him as a groan behind him made him turn.

-Seymour groaned, realising the passage had been more than the lad could bear.
-He knew the crossing was traumatic and, seeing Levi hunched before him, he wished he’d explained the nature of the gateway and its effect on those using it.
+Seymour groaned.
+Clearly the passage had been more than the lad could bear.
+He knew the crossing was traumatic and, seeing Levi hunched before him, he began to wish that he’d explained the nature of the gateway and its effect on those using it.
 So much for wanting to surprise the boy.
 He squatted and gently rolled Levi over, cradling his head in the crook of his arm.

 ‘Levi, can you hear me lad?’
 He carefully brushed a knot of hair from Levi’s forehead and gently rocked him, coaxing him to waken.
 The actions worked and Levi opened his eyes.
 At first he stared into space.
 Then, focusing quickly, he gasped in alarm, kicking his legs in a feint effort to be free.